huntermcknight/hackthebox-retired/README.md

 # HackTheBox Retired
-A repository for writeups of retired HackTheBox machines
+A repository for writeups of retired Hack The Box machines